marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 ## NEXT_HOP Attribute management on Route Servers

-When the Route Server receives a route where the NEXT_HOP Attribute contains When a route with IPv4 NLRI and IPv4 NEXT_HOP Attribute is received from any speaker, the Route Server MUST rewrite the NEXT_HOP according to the sender's SLAT to the IPv6 GUA or LLA.
+When a route with IPv4 NLRI and IPv4 NEXT_HOP Attribute is received from any speaker, the Route Server MUST rewrite the NEXT_HOP according to the sender's SLAT to the IPv6 GUA or LLA.